jrheat2005/Python-Live-Project/README.md

 * Adding edit forms and links so users can update or modify existing movie entries if needed.
 * Adding delete buttons so users have the ability to remove movies from the list completely

-Below i have listed my views.py code created to accomplish that taks
+Below i have listed my views.py code created to accomplish that task

 ```Python
 def MovieLists_Create(request):